-- If you are a UK/EU undergraduate student eligible for a UK government tuition fee loan, there are no upfront tuition fees.
-You will only have to repay the loan once you have left university and are earning over £21,000 per year
+- If you are a UK undergraduate student eligible for a UK government tuition fee loan, there are no upfront tuition fees.
+You will only have to repay the loan once you have left university and are earning over £27,295 per year

-- For all other students, tuition fees for a given academic year are advertised well in advance to help you plan your finances, and you can pay your fees in three instalments (plus deposit in year one).
+- For all other students, including those from the EU, tuition fees for a given academic year are advertised well in advance to help you plan your finances, and you can pay your fees in three instalments (plus deposit in year one) on the first day of each term.
 Applicants are advised to start looking for funding as soon as they decide to apply for a programme of study

-There are three costs associated with study at the Guildhall School:
+There are four costs associated with study at Guildhall School:

 These are the annual fees for students commencing or continuing their studies.
-The headline fees for 2017/18 are given in the relevant undergraduate and postgraduate pages and the full fee schedule for 2017/18 is now available
+The headline fees for 2022/23 are given in the relevant undergraduate and postgraduate pages and the full fee schedule for 2022/23 is now available.

 Course-related costs may range from £130 to £1,500 per year depending upon the programme.
 Please contact the department directly for further details.

 Living in London (accommodation, food and travel) is likely to cost £1,300 to £1,550 a month.

 Guildhall School is a publicly funded educational institution and must charge two levels of fee: the lower 'home' fee and the higher 'overseas' fee.
 Students pay the 'home' or 'overseas' fee depending on whether they meet certain criteria as set out by Government fee regulations.
 Students at the Guildhall School are studying at higher education (HE) level in England, so must meet different criteria than students studying in Scotland, Wales or Northern Ireland, and students studying a course at further education (FE) level.